danilocgsilva/programming-knowledge/exercises.md

 5. Create a *variable dice*.
 Suppose that you will always requires throw dices with diffenrent sides.
 Create a single function that allows you to have random numbers from 1 until 6, 4, 8, 10, 12, 20, 7, 66, 102, 1005, or whichever the user wants.

+6. Creates a function that tells an *amount of oranges that you have*.
+For example: if a have no oranges, then prints "I have no organges.".
+If I have one orange, them prints "I have one orange".
+If have 2 or more oranges, them prints "I have several oranges".

 ## Basic of classes

 1. Write a class called `Person`.
 The class must have it's height and weight as a property.
 Also, a property called name (helding the person name) to facilitates the person identification.
 Then, in the class itself also must have a method that calculates the BMI, call this method as `getMbi`.
 And finally, write another method called `condition`, that just prints a *person condition*, stating that the person is *thin*, *normal* or *overweight*, based on the data in https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator.